farski/awholenother.com/_posts/2020-06-20-boolean-parameters-in-cloudformation.md

       - no
 ```

 The type coercion on the resource properties **cannot** handle all the various forms of YAML booleans.
-Passing a string of `"yes"` or `"off"` to a `Boolean` property will fail.
+Passing a string like `"yes"` or `"off"` to a `Boolean` property will fail.

 ```yaml
 # This would not work